 - Woodgate Valley Country Park: Woodgate Valley Country Park is located between Bartley Green and Quinton, roughly 4 miles from our City South Campus.
 The park was opened in 1984, after previously being rural land for small holdings and larger farms, and there are still horses and a small urban farm on the site.
 The 450 acres consists of meadows, wooded areas, a nature reserve and wetlands.
 Plus, a Pony Trekking Centre, Visitor Centre and Ranger Service.
 The park is a great place to experience a variety of wildlife and over 250 species of plants, have a picnic, go for a leisurely walk or even a horse ride.
 In addition, the Bournbrook Walk Way runs through the park to Harborne Lane.

 Remember as well, Birmingham has many canal routes to walk, run or cycle along and are a reminder of the city’s industrial history.
 More than 100 miles of canals make up the Birmingham Canal Navigations, which is said to be more than Venice!
 Birmingham City Council has created a tool to search what outdoor spaces Birmingham has to offer, so why not see what’s close to your campus, student residence or further afield in the city.
+Take a step off the pavement and onto a towpath or park and enjoy a rejuvenating walk, jog or cycle.

 Ready to explore more of Birmingham?